Owner's Field Manual·Vol. 01·Chapter 05

 Income verified at 3× monthly rent

-Pay stubs, bank statements, or an offer letter — not just a verbal claim.
+Pay stubs, bank statements, or an offer letter.
+Not just a verbal claim.

 Credit report pulled and reviewed